arisetyo/amp_blog/001-amp-react-app/README.md

 * Install the required libraries, run `npm install`
 * Run the front-end development server, `npm run dev`
 * Open the web app on `http://localhost:8000/`

+## Updating the libraries

+Use `npx npm-check-updates` -u and `npm install` to upgrade all dependencies to their latest major versions.